 Obare was arraigned at the Kiambu Law Courts following his arrest in Kisumu.
 He was charged with the disclosure of private data.

 In August 2020, his lawyer spoke to Kenyans.co.ke and revealed that Obare would be charged with exposure of private data in contravention of Section 72 of the Data Protection Act.

 Obare became one of the first casualties of the controversial act which was enacted in November 2019 with the aim of regulating the collection and processing of data in Kenya.

 It introduced various obligations for persons collecting and processing data as well as stiff penalties for infringement.

 "(The Act) is meant to claw back the gains achieved in the Constitution 2010.
 What it is doing is taking back the rights people died for to be achieved in the Constitution.
-We're a free country," Munene stated, arguing that defamation was a civil matter.Entrance to the Directorate of Criminal Investigation (DCI) headquarters along Kiambu Road.criminal died arrest
+We're a free country," Munene stated, arguing that defamation was a civil matter.A file image of the entrance to the Directorate of Criminal Investigation (DCI) headquarters along Kiambu Road.Kenyans.co.kecriminal died arrest

 - Not Yet7 August 2022 - 7:35 pm